Updated: August 21, 2022.

 - If you want Google to like your website, it must also be a top priority for you to satisfy your user’s needs.

-Core Web Vitals are one of a total of five Google page experience signals which – in addition to the three new metrics – include HTTPS, safe browsing, intrusive interstitial guidelines, and whether a website is mobile-friendly.
+Core Web Vitals are one of a total of four Google page experience signals which – in addition to the three new metrics – include HTTPS, intrusive interstitial guidelines, and whether a website is mobile-friendly.

 Fortunately, Google is pretty clear about what it wants when it comes to Core Web Vitals and other page experience signals.